conan-io/conan-io.github.io/_posts/2021-10-19-New-CMake-Transparent-Integration-Guide.markdown

 ---
 layout: post
 comments: false
-title: "New CMake transparent integration guide"
+title: "Conan's New CMake integration offers a transparent experience"
-meta_title: "A Single CMake integration is here"
-meta_description: "In the roadmap to Conan 2.0 Conan introduced a new approach to create a Conan package based on CMake"
+description: "In the roadmap to Conan 2.0 Conan introduced a new approach to create a Conan package based on CMake"
 ---

 The CMake ecosystem and Conan have continually evolved since their conception.
 Building on this evolution we are pleased to present a new unified way to create Conan packages with CMake.
 In the near future these new generators will be introduced in the [conan-center-index](https://github.com/conan-io/conan-center-index).